vekatze/neut/book/src/modality-and-memory.md

 }
 ```

 You might find it a bit wordy.
-Indeed, this translation can be mechanically done on some "simple" types.
+Indeed, this translation can be mechanically done on certain "simple" types.
 For example, we can do the same to `either(bool, unit)`:

 ```neut
 define wrap-either(x: either(bool, unit)): meta either(bool, unit) {